-Oriental Poppy features bold orange round flowers with burgundy eyes at the ends of the stems from early to mid summer.
+Patty's Plum Poppy features bold plum purple round flowers with lavender overtones, deep purple eyes and a black blotch at the ends of the stems from early to mid summer.
 The flowers are excellent for cutting.
-Its deeply cut ferny leaves remain forest green in colour throughout the season.
+Its deeply cut ferny leaves remain grayish green in colour throughout the season.